How to integrate Openai MCP with Codex

 List fine-tunesTool to list your organization's fine-tuning jobs.

-List modelsTool to list available models.
+List SkillsTool to list skills.

 Modify threadTool to modify an existing thread's metadata.